 The INHERIT clause of the ALTER CLASS statement is optional, but must be used when a conflict occurs due to class changes.
 You can specify more than one resolutions after the INHERIT clause.

-The following example shows how to create the soccer_stadium class by inheriting the event and stadium classes in the olympic database of demodb.
+The following example creates the soccer_stadium class by inheriting the event and stadium classes in the olympic database of demodb.
 Because both event and stadium classes have the name and code attributes, you must specify the attributes to inherit using the INHERIT clause.

 CREATE CLASS soccer_stadium UNDER event, stadium

-The following example shows in which the name attribute of the stadium class is inherited as it is, and that of the event class is inherited as the 'purpose' alias.
+The following is an example in which the name attribute of the stadium class is inherited as it is, and that of the event class is inherited as the 'purpose' alias.

 ALTER CLASS soccer_stadium

-The following example shows how to create the seoul_1988_soccer class by inheriting game, participant and stadium classes from demodb, and delete the participant class from the super class.
-Because nation_code and host_year are explicitly inherited from the participant class, you must resolve their name conflicts before deleting it from the super class.
+The following is an example of creating the seoul_1988_soccer class by inheriting game, participant and stadium classes from demodb, and deleting the participant class from the superclass.
+Because nation_code and host_year are explicitly inherited from the participant class, you must resolve their name conflicts before deleting it from the superclass.
 However, host_year does not need to be specified explicitly because it exists only in the game class.

 CREATE CLASS seoul_1988_soccer UNDER game, participant, stadium